marlinprotocol/releases/README.md

-# releases
+# Public Releases
-Metadata for Public and Internal releases of marlin binaries (WIP)
+Metadata for public binary releases by marlin team.